RodrigoZambrana/react_admin_dashboard/docs/storefront.md

 ### `GET /storefront/products/:id/recommendations`
 Top-N recommendations for the same category (default limit 8, optional `?limit=` query param).

+### `GET /storefront/products/:id/parametric-config`
+Returns the parametric configuration schema for products marked with `mode = PARAMETRIC`.
+The response mirrors the `parametric_product_config.schema` JSON so the frontend can render dynamic inputs (width, height, series, color, glass, monoblock, mosquito net).

+### `POST /storefront/products/:id/parametric-quote`
+Calculates a price snapshot for a parametric configuration.
+The payload accepts `{ width, height, series, color, glass, mosquitoNet, monoblock }` and responds with `{ total, currency, referenceDate, dataVersion, breakdown }`.
+Use the `breakdown` object to display adjustments (color, glass, monoblock, mosquito net) and persist the returned `dataVersion` alongside the quote or order for traceability.

 ### `POST /storefront/auth/register`
 Creates or updates a `Customer` record with a hashed password.